ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The following approach computes "ack_elapsed".
 The starting time is "P.delivered_time", the time of the delivery curve "knee" from the ACK preceding the transmit.
-The ending time is "C.delivered_time", the time of the delivery curve "knee" from the ACK for P. Then we compute "ack_elapsed" as:
+The ending time is "delivered_time", the time of the delivery curve "knee" from the ACK for P. Then we compute "ack_elapsed" as:

 ~~~~
-  ack_elapsed = C.delivered_time - P.delivered_time
+  ack_elapsed = delivered_time - P.delivered_time
 ~~~~

 This yields our equation for computing the ACK rate, as the "slope" from